Close

 The information contained on this website is designed to educate and inform service members and their families on their personal legal affairs.
 Nothing contained on the website is a substitute for the legal advice of a licensed attorney.
 Service members and their families seeking legal advice should consult the staff at the nearest installation Legal Assistance Office.

-Just about any way you look at it, divorce can be challenging.
-There are emotional issues and confusing legal matters that need to be dealt with.
+Any way you look at it, divorce can be challenging.
+There are emotional issues and confusing legal matters that you need to deal with.
 But as a service member, you can ease some of the stress, time and cost of a divorce by understanding what you need to consider as you go through the legal process.

 A good first step is to contact your Legal Assistance Office.
 There, you have access to free legal help whether you live in the U.S. or overseas.